Slovak anti-corruption opposition parties score emphatic election win

 An investigation unearthed communications between a businessman now on trial for ordering the hit and politicians and judicial officials.
 The defendant has denied the charges.

-The killing led to the biggest street protests in the post-communist era, forcing Smer leader Robert Fico to resign, though his party’s coalition held on to power.
+The killing led to the biggest street protests in the post-communist era, forcing Smer leader Robert Fico to resign, though his party held on to power.

 Matovic, 46, told Reuters last week he wanted to be a conciliatory voice toward the EU within Visegrad.

-The former owner of regional newspapers and a lawmaker since 2010, Matovic calls himself a social conservative and economic liberal.
+The former owner of regional newspapers and a lawmaker since 2010, Matovic calls himself a social conservative and economic liberal but refuses to pin down OLANO on the left-right or liberal-conservative scale.

 In the European Parliament, OLANO is aligned with the centre-right European People’s Party.